xingchengxu/starter-hugo-research-group/content/home/welcome.md

 <br>

 *Xingcheng Xu* is a Researcher at Shanghai AI Laboratory & Pujiang Lab.
-His research interests focus on the intersection of mathematics, probability theory, machine learning and economics. *This site is under construction.* For more information about *Xingheng Xu*, please visit his homepage: [https://xingchengxu.github.io](https://xingchengxu.github.io)
+His research interests focus on the intersection of mathematics, probability theory, machine learning and economics.<br >
+*This site is under construction.* For more information about *Xingheng Xu*, please visit his homepage: [https://xingchengxu.github.io](https://xingchengxu.github.io)